 Lower rates for low-mileage and pleasure vehicles

-Most car insurance providers offer a discount of 5 to 15 percent if you drive less than a certain amount of miles a year.
-This amount varies, it can be under 7,000 miles with some insurers and under 12,000 miles with others.
+Most car insurance providers offer a discount of 5% to 15% if you drive less than a certain amount of miles a year.
+This amount varies, it can be less than 7,000 miles with some insurers and less than 12,000 miles with others.

 Both of your vehicles should qualify for a low-mileage discount.
 If your current auto insurer doesn’t extend such a discount, it’s another good reason to look around for a new car insurance company.

-As an example, I ran car insurance quotes for a 68-year-old single woman who is retired and living in your location of Lancaster, Calif.
-I gave her two cars, a 2009 Toyota Camry and a fun pleasure car of a 1988 Porsche 911.
+For example, we ran car insurance quotes for a 68-year-old single woman who is retired and living in Lancaster, Calif.
+I gave her two cars, a 2009 Toyota Camry and a pleasure car — a 1988 Porsche 911.

-When I categorize each vehicle for pleasure use with annual mileage of 3,000 for the Camry and 400 for the Porsche, the cheapest annual rate I found for the vehicles was $1,150.
-I changed the Camry to a commuter car with 10,000 annual miles and kept the Porsche the same and the rates went up to $1,404 a year.
+With coverage of $100,000 per person and $300,000 per accident for bodily injury liability and $50,000 for property damage liability on each vehicle, when you categorize each vehicle for pleasure use with an annual mileage of 3,000 for the Camry and 400 for the Porsche, the cheapest annual rate we found for the vehicles was $1,150.
+Changing the Camry to a commuter car with 10,000 annual miles and keeping the Porsche the same, rates went up to $1,404 a year.

 Being a preferred driver gets you the best rates

-You mentioned having excellent credit and a good driving record.
-Both should help you become a preferred driver and get lower rates and/or discounts with many car insurance companies on top of reduction you should receive for the pleasure use of your vehicles and their low annual mileage.
+Having excellent credit and a good driving record should help you become a preferred driver and get lower rates and/or discounts with many car insurance companies on top of the reduction you should receive for the pleasure use of your vehicles and their low annual mileage.